 However, the notion of an age related 'cliff edge', at which point a child becomes an 'adult' is wholly contrary to the overarching safeguarding principles of this policy and to the ethos of The School.
-It is nevertheless recognized that in purely process terms, pupils who reach 18 years of age will, in some circumstances, invite or necessitate the support of agencies explicitly configured for adults.
+It is nevertheless recognised that in purely process terms, pupils who reach 18 years of age will, in some circumstances, invite or necessitate the support of agencies explicitly configured for adults.

-For those who have been the recipients of recent or previous statutory support from a local authority children's services, then they are likely to remain the continuing lead agency should any safeguarding concern arise (eg leaving care services), Some young people may already have identified care and support needs beyond their 18th birthday and in such cases it is likely that transitional arrangements will be in place between the relevant local authority children and adult services.
+For those who have been the recipients of recent or previous statutory support from a local authority children's services, then they are likely to remain the continuing lead agency should any safeguarding concern arise (eg leaving care services).
+Some young people may already have identified care and support needs beyond their 18th birthday and in such cases it is likely that transitional arrangements will be in place between the relevant local authority children and adult services.
 It will be then appropriate for the local authority to identify who and which particular service will co-ordinate any necessary safeguarding activity.

-Some pupils may have no previous involvement with statutory services, or have no eligibility to continuing services, in such cases their entitlement to be protected from harm and abuse is set out principally within the Care Act 2014.
+Some pupils may have no previous involvement with statutory services, or have no eligibility to continuing services, in such cases their entitlement to be protected from harm and abuse is set out principally within the Care Act 2014 whereby and adult at risk is considered to be any person aged 18 years or older who; has care or support needs, is experiencing, or at risk or abuse or neglect, is unable to protect themselves because of their care and support needs.
 Associated statutory duties and responsibilities fall to local authority 'adult services' and the local procedures geographically relevant to the school will apply (see table below).